Six reasons to visit Calke Abbey for half term

 6) You can tick off lots of your '50 things' list

-How many things have you ticked off your '50 things to do before you’re 11 ¾' list?
+How many challenges have you tried on your '50 things to do before you’re 11 ¾' list?
 At Calke, there are loads of things you can have a go at.

 Explore inside one of Calke's huge ancient trees, build a brilliant den in the woodland (Serpentine Wood is an excellent den spot) or enjoy a really long bike ride along the Tramway Trail.
 Pick up your 50 Things scrapbook from Squirt's Stable and get started this half term.